 I ordered three proofs this time, one for myself and another two for people to proofread for me.
 The new matte finish is remarkable to touch compared to the glossy cover I ordered last time!
 There were some other alterations to the text, and this is now the latest version of the story.
 (Ten chapters of this are available for viewing @ SEETHINGS (the first ten) for free.)

-Last week, I was inundated with people on my blog site http://angelwanderer.wordpress.com/, soon after the tragic events surrounding Elliot Rodger and his killing spree in the United States took place.
+Last week, I was inundated with people on my blog site.
+It coincided with the events surrounding Elliot Rodger and his killing spree in the United States.
 There has been a lot of online chatter about Involuntary Celibacy (INCEL) because of this, and, understandably, much hate directed towards what has been uncovered as an ‘Underground movement’: groups of angry men who can’t get women.
-I am not surprised to see the word misogyny popping up everywhere as a result of this new activity and insight.
+I am not surprised to see the word misogyny popping up everywhere as a result of this new activity.

-SEETHINGS parallels much of the INCEL ethos but not all of it.
-That’s why when you read the blog you’ll see that it’s made up of many components.
-I remember having trouble trying to describe Mitchell Felding’s situation in one word, so I could set the blog right by it… But there didn’t seem to be one available.
-Then, one day on a trip to Melbourne two years ago, I came across INCEL on a blog site known as M3.
+SEETHINGS parallels some of the INCEL ethos but not all.
+That’s why when you read the blog, you’ll see that it’s made up of many components.
+I remember having trouble describing Mitchell Felding’s situation in one word, so I could set the blog right by it… But there didn’t seem to be one available.
+Then, two years ago, on a trip to Melbourne, I came across INCEL on a blog site called M3.
 It was perfect, so I thought.
-Mike writes to his site far more than I do, and within his well-written blog, you’ll see that he’s anything but a weird psycho ready to shoot up a shopping mall.
-He studies his emotions and calmly writes about them in a succinct way.
+Mike writes to his site far more than I do, and within his well-written blog, you’ll see that he’s anything but a woman-hating psycho ready to shoot up a shopping mall.
+He studies his emotions and calmly writes about them succinctly.

-After a year of sitting on INCEL, I felt it still wasn’t quite right.
-Most sufferers of INCEL were males between 20 and 40, and this part was okay for describing SEETHINGS narrative… but these men had a complex social issue or two when it came to socialising/communicating with females.
+After a year of sitting on INCEL, I felt the word wasn’t applicable.
+Most sufferers of INCEL were single males between 20 and 40.
 None had girlfriends, partners or wives.
-This wasn’t something my book was about, not really.
+My book was not about that, not really.
 I had to come up with another word: Celibacy-by-Proxy.

 Mitchell’s in a relationship.
 He’s married to Sam.
-There is no sex in their relationship because if one doesn’t want it and, if they believe in abiding by their marital vows, the other won’t get it either.
-It soon becomes a game of power, one using the threat of sexual veto to control the other.
-Take all your Elliot Rodger fears and apply them here, but instead of telling anyone or bragging about it.
+There is no sex in their relationship because they believe in celibacy.
+They get married, and the celibacy continues.
+It soon becomes a game of power, one that uses the threat of a sexual veto to control the other.
+Take all your Elliot Rodger fears and bottle them up in a marriage.
 That’s SEETHINGS.

 -M